ncodes/template-mailer/readme.md

 * *subject* (required, type=string): The subject of the message
 * *data*: (optional, type=object): The data to pass to the template

-Because we use Nunjucks as our template library, you can use nunjucks includes and blocks in your email files.
+Because we use Nunjucks as our template library, you can use includes and blocks in your email files to create more complex email contents.

 ### License
 MIT